marcosvilhena87/sportsclubstats-aprimorado/README.md

 percentage and home advantage from past seasons before running the simulation.
 When this flag is supplied, every file matching `data/Brasileirao????A.txt` is loaded automatically (except the file provided via `--file`).
-Pass `--auto-team-strengths` to compute attack and defense multipliers for each club from those same historical files and include them in the simulation.
+Team strengths are computed automatically from the same historical files and included in the simulation.
+Use `--no-auto-team-strengths` to skip this estimation.

 The default draw rate and home-field advantage are `DEFAULT_TIE_PERCENT` (33.3) and `DEFAULT_HOME_FIELD_ADVANTAGE` (1.0).